Purity and 2-Calabi-Yau categories: Introduction

 The coarse moduli space of this and the previous example form two sides of the nonabelian Hodge correspondence.
-In contrast with the case of Higgs bundles, it is already known (even in the case of coprime $r,d$) that $\HO^{\BM}(\FM^{\Betti}_{g,r},\BQ)$ is \textit{not} pure if $g\geq 1$. \item Let $Q$ be a quiver, let $q\in(\mathbb{C}^*)^{Q_0}$, and let $\Lambda^q(Q)$ be the multiplicative preprojective algebra (see \S\ref{sec:mult_pp} for definitions and background).
+In contrast with the case of Higgs bundles, it is already known (just as for the smooth character varieties in \S \ref{smooth_case}) that $\HO^{\BM}(\FM^{\Betti}_{g,r},\BQ)$ is \textit{not} pure if $g\geq 1$. \item Let $Q$ be a quiver, let $q\in(\mathbb{C}^*)^{Q_0}$, and let $\Lambda^q(Q)$ be the multiplicative preprojective algebra (see \S\ref{sec:mult_pp} for definitions and background).
 Fix a stability condition $\zeta\in\mathbb{Q}^{Q_0}$.
 Then as in (1) and (4) there is a semisimplification morphism

 Again, the Borel--Moore homology of the moduli stack $\FM_{\dd}^{\zeta\sstab}(\Lambda^q(Q))$ can be shown to be impure in basic examples. \end{enumerate}